kjp-souza/RAG-documentation_copilot-py/README.md

 ### Getting Started:

 -   Create a (https://docs.python.org/3/library/venv.html)[Python] environment or ()[Conda] environment using an up-to-date Python version.
 This project uses Python version 3.11.5.
 You can use a command, such as: `conda create -n myenv python=3.11.5`.

 -   Install the `requirements.txt`

+-   Edit the .env file with your OpenAI or other API keys and export it with a command, such as `export OPENAI_API_KEY="replace-with-your-openai-key"`

 -   Call the LLMs by running the script `python3 local-copilot.py` choosing to ask either Ollama or OpenAI.
     -   While using Ollama, you can pull any LLM model by running `ollama pull 'model-name'`, e.g. `ollama pull deepseek-r1`.

 ## Call LLMs using a RAG knowledge base